- Open fire

 Burnham-on-Sea 9 miles; Glastonbury 10 miles; Taunton 11 miles.

 The town of Bridgwater is an interesting destination with a bustling shopping centre.
 Being situated close to the Mendip Hills in the North and the Quantocks to the West, the town has several buildings of historical interest, an excellent selection of restaurants and pubs and is notable for the annual Bridgwater Illuminated Carnival in November using over 20,000 light bulbs resulting in a mesmerising display of colour, sound and entertainment.
 Cheddar is only a few miles away as is Glastonbury, home of King Arthur and pop festivals.
 The fascinating wetland areas surrounding Bridgwater are internationally renowned for wintering wildfowl and wading birds and support numerous species of breeding birds.
-Nearby Shapwick Heath is an excellent example of a wetland nature reserve well worth a visit.
+Nearby Shapwick Heath is an excellent example of a wetland nature reserve well worth a visit, as is the Steart Marshes on the Bridgwater Bay National Nature Reserve comprising of 2564 hectares of bird and wildlife havens.
 Bridgwater offers the holidaymaker a rich variety of activities both rural and urban and is conveniently placed for all visitors.